Walter A. Shewhart

 Deming edited a four part series of lectures that Shewhart gave in 1937.
 These lectures were published in a 1939 book called, Statistical Method from the Viewpoint of Quality Control.

 In the 1930s in the US, Deming worked with the US Census Bureau to help develop the sampling techniques they used in 1940 and still today.

-In 1943, Deming educated engineers and additional people (in support of war efforts) his first course on fundamental applied statistics.
-Then Deming began a two year teaching program, teaching the statistics training program at Stanford.
+In 1943, Deming educated engineers and additional people (in support of war efforts) in his first course on fundamental applied statistics.
+Then Deming began a two-year teaching program, teaching the statistics training program at Stanford.
 Deming.org says that here he educated close to 2000 people on the PDSA Cycle and the Shewhart Cycle for Learning and Improvement.

 In 1946, Deming was working as a private consultant.
 After World War II, the Economic and Scientific Section of the War Department sent Deming to Japan so he could study agricultural production problems and other connected issues occurring in the nation, damaged by the war.